MissionToPsyche-Nickel/2021_15D_Web-Based-Game/README.md

 After cloning the repository, open index.html in your favorite web browser!

 ## Development Notes
-- Coded primarily in VSCode using the Live Server Extension
+- Coded primarily in VSCode using the Live Server Extension.
-- Coded using a mix of HTML and Javascript
+- Uses a mix of HTML and Javascript.
-- No External libraries were used in this project
+- No external libraries were used in this project.
-- All image assets can be found in the images directory
+- All image assets can be found in the images directory.
-- All sound assets can be found in the sound directory
+- All sound assets can be found in the sound directory.